Commonwealth Seniors Health Card

-- reached Age Pension age but do not qualify for a payment by us or the Department of Veterans’ Affairs
+- unable to get a payment from us or the Department of Veterans’ Affairs

-- have reached Age Pension age but not qualify for a payment from us or the Department of Veterans' Affairs
+- don’t qualify for a payment from us or the Department of Veterans' Affairs

 - meet an income test, and

 - are an Australian resident currently living in Australia

 You must tell us your and your partner's tax file numbers, unless you are exempt.

 We may have cancelled your pension on 1 January 2017 because of changes to the pension assets test.